EyYoTony/GraphADT/README.md

 [<img src="https://i.imgur.com/MaoMqFU.png">](https://i.imgur.com/)

-As you can see I had to use the 'long' variable type because 100000C2 = 4999950000 which excedes the size of an int.
+As you can see I had to use the `long` variable type because 100000C2 = 4999950000 which excedes the size of an int.

 The next problem I ran into was how to was how to store the data of edges generated